wolftech0110/LearningProject/Linux/Linux_Index.md

 ---

 - Configure Bash Shell to have shortened path name.
 This can be done by editing the .bashrc file
-- #TODO refine this content
+- #todo refine this content
 ```
 #edit similiar line below with this content.
+#change the small w to a large W to make command line cleaner looking
 if [ "$color_prompt" = yes ]; then
     PS1='${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$ '
 else